 CANADA STOCKS-TSX futures gain on firmer oil prices, U.S. stimulus hopes

-Oct 20 (Reuters) - Canada's main stock index futures rose on Tuesday as oil prices steadied, while optimism around a U.S. stimulus deal before the presidential election also lifted sentiment.
+Oct 23 (Reuters) - Futures for Canada's main stock index rose on Friday, helped by firmer oil prices, while hopes of progress in talks for fresh U.S. stimulus before the U.S. presidential election further lifted sentiment.

 ANALYST RESEARCH HIGHLIGHTS RCH/CA

+AcuityAds Holdings Inc AT.TO: Canaccord Genuity initiates with "buy" rating and C$6 price target

+Centerra Gold Inc CG.TO: CIBC cuts target price to C$20 from C$23

-Boyd Group Services Inc BYD.TO: National Bank of Canada cuts to "sector perform"
+Rogers Communications Inc RCIb.TO: National Bank of Canada raises price target to C$68 from C$67

 COMMODITIES AT 7:00 a.m.
 ET